Alenia24/Allen_Alenia_TravelAgency_Express_Capstone/README.md

 # Solara's Escapes Express Application
 A full stack travel agency web application, that allows users to browse and book trips, leave reviews.
-Admin can manage create and mane trips
+Admin can manage trips by creating, editing and deleting trips.

 ## Technologies
 - JavaScript